halostatue-archive/zsh-focused-dotfiles/README.md

 ## Prerequisites

-> Note: This will be changing in thre future.
+> Note: This will be changing in the future.

 * Ruby 2.0 or later
 * Rake 11 or later